The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Particle production due to vacuum mismatch

 The \emph{longitudinal} gluon polarization, in contrast, cannot be captured by this simple quench calculation.
 Since it is absent before the symmetry is broken, one cannot directly apply the two-oscillator matching used for the transverse modes.
 A correct treatment requires setting up the coupled system of the gauge bosons and the colored Goldstone fields, $(G_\mu^a, \pi^a)$, and working in a covariant gauge such as $R_\xi$.
 The relevant gauge-invariant combinations, e.g.

 must then be matched consistently across the wall.
 The resulting Bogoliubov coefficients for the longitudinal modes are in general different from those of the transverse ones, and will depend sensitively on the details of the scalar sector and the choice of gauge fixing.
 A full computation of this coupled scalar–vector dynamics is beyond the scope of the present analysis and will be developed in future work.
-For the purposes of the present phenomenological study, we therefore adopt the conservative choice of retaining only the transverse polarizations when quoting gluon production rates and spectra at $k=0$.
+For the purposes of the present phenomenological study, we therefore adopt the conservative choice of retaining only the transverse polarizations when quoting gluon production rates and spectra.

 We emphasize that this estimate undercounts the full gluonic production, since the longitudinal polarizations of the massive gluons are omitted.
+However, this omission does not qualitatively affect our cosmological conclusions, since including the longitudinal modes would change the total massive-gluon multiplicity only by an $\mathcal{O}(1)$ factor rather than by an order of magnitude, and is therefore negligible on the logarithmic scales relevant for the present signal estimates.
 Nevertheless, adopting the transverse-only contribution provides a conservative lower bound on the gluon yield relevant for the present phenomenological study.
 The corresponding spectra are shown in the right-hand panel of Fig.~\ref{NDPlot}, and the derivation of the transverse mode functions used in this expression is summarized in Appendix~\ref{App-C}.